maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

 ``progressbar``:
   a pointer to :class:`GtkProgressBar` to be filled with the progressbar assigned to this note.
 Use this to set the fraction of progressbar done.
-This parameter can be ```NULL`` <NULL:CAPS>`_ as well, in which case plain text cancel note appears.
+This parameter can be None as well, in which case plain text cancel note appears.

 :returns: